-Five of Michigan's AOCs are listed as impaired due to past restrictions on drinking water, including: White Lake, Saginaw River/Bay, Muskegon Lake, St. Clair River, and Detroit River.
+Originally, five of Michigan's AOCs were listed as impaired due to past restrictions on drinking water, including: White Lake, Saginaw River/Bay, Muskegon Lake, St. Clair River, and Detroit River.
+The AOC program tracking table with current information about which BUIs have been restored in each AOC can be found at www.michigan.gov/deqaocprogram.